-The Company defines its operating segments commencing in the 2008 year based on the type of products it is developing and commercializing.
+The Company defines its operating segments based on the type of products it is developing and commercializing.
 The Company's operating segments include lasers, imaging and display systems.
 The laser systems segment includes laser systems and components and the high-performance RFO Vanadate crystal.
 The imaging systems segment includes photo detectors and the LFS scintillation crystals.
 The Display systems segment includes 3D display technologies.